History

 HEALTH

-Generally healthy breed, but does have some genetic issues, such as vWD 1.
+Generally healthy breed, but does have some genetic issues, most common one being vWD Type 1.
 Not a lot of known health testing was done to the breed til recently.